mrPjer/tgBB10/README.md

 After this, the main project should properly link against the library and build without errors.

+##### Configuring the build order

+Momentics may get the build order wrong and try to build the application project before building the library project during a clean.

+To fix this, open the application project's properties and under the section _Project References_ add a checkmark next to telegram-qt4.

 #### Connecting to the Telegram API

 By default the app will connect to an internal mock API since this eases UI development and testing.